How to manage time off in lieu for your employees

-5 min read | 4 November, 2021 By Sarah Benstead
+6 min read | 3 November, 2023 By Sarah Benstead

-How does TOIL work?
+How does time off in lieu (TOIL) work?

-Time off in lieu cannot be assumed and neither can it be enforced.
-TOIL essentially has to be an agreement between you and your employees.
+TOIL essentially works as an agreement between an employer and your employees.
 If you agree with an employee that you will reward overtime with TOIL, then you should confirm your agreement in writing.
+Time off in lieu can't be assumed, and neither can it be enforced.

-It is also a good idea to enforce an expiry date for taking any accumulated TOIL.
+It's also a good idea to enforce an expiry date for taking any accumulated TOIL.
 The most obvious expiry date would be the end of the leave year, financial year or tax year.
 Some employers stipulate that TOIL must be taken in the month following that in which it was accumulated.

-Tips for effective management of TOIL
+Tips for effective TOIL management

 Managing TOIL can be hard work for managers.
 Keeping track of who has worked overtime and when TOIL is taken can easily become a nightmare.
 Here are some tips for effectively managing time off in lieu: